TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/end/readme.md

 I think stories about the loo are compelling because they tend to be very ridiculous.

 Imagine there being such a fuss about such a mundane and boring part of our lives.
-Well I don't need to imagine.
+Well we don't need to imagine.

 <br>